 For further explanation of the ACH Network, check our ebook ACH 101: Connecting your Business to the U.S. Economy.

-Common ACH Reject Codes
+Common ACH Return Codes

 - Ensure that your customer’s or user’s routing and account number is entered correctly before confirming entry.
 It’s easy to miss a digit or type something incorrectly when you’re hurrying to pay a bill, so it’s critical they slow down and pay attention to detail.